spatialos/gdk-for-unity/docs/content/troubleshooting.md

 Fix this by runing the Unity installer and selecting the appropriate build support options during the installation.
 See [Setup and installing]({{urlRoot}}/setup-and-installing#set-up-your-machine) for more information.

  **Note:** When building your project do not change the `UnityGameLogic Cloud Environment` field in your `BuildConfiguration.asset` from Linux.
-This can causefurther build errors.
+This can cause further build errors.

 <br/>
 #### <li> <b>Could not discover location for `dotnet.exe`</b>